Compiled By Frank Partsch of Warren VT

 finest mountain hike in Vermont.
 From the top the view is like

-higher peaks it is the only one undeveloped: no ski lifts, no
+peaks it is the only one undeveloped: no ski lifts, no roads,

-supports artic-alpine tundra vegetation.
-Off Rt 100 in Duxbury
+artic-alpine tundra vegetation.
+Off Rt 100 in Duxbury turn onto

-turn onto River Rd and proceed 4.5 miles to a three way intersection.
+River Rd and proceed 4.5 miles to a three way intersection.
+Turn

-Turn left for 3.5 miles to the parking area.
-Summit is 3.4 miles
+left for 3.5 miles to the parking area.
+Summit is 3.4 miles by

 Adironacks, and in Vermont from Mt Mansfield south to Mt Ascutney.The